arnogues/vates-stuff/README.md

 Vates tooling for some projects

 All stuff in this repository is for Vates
+Vates can do whatever they want.

+License is DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE

 ## xcp-ng-www

-Read the Readme file for more informations
+Stuff for XCP-NG deploy page.
+[Read the README](xcp-ng-www/README.md) for more information